janus-idp/software-templates/templates/github/register-github-component/README.md

 ## Prerequisites

-- Please ensure the github host is added to the `app-config.yaml` file in the backstage instance
+- Ensure the github host is added to the `app-config.yaml` file in the backstage instance
-- If using a github enterprise instance, please make sure the `apiBaseUrl` is set correctly:
+- If using a github enterprise instance, make sure the `apiBaseUrl` is set correctly:

   ```yaml
   integrations: